-- 1 Follow the procedure in Before working inside your computer

-- 2 Remove the SIM tray (WWAN models):

-- 3 Remove the SD card

-- 4 To remove the base cover:

-- a Loosen the 10 M2.5xL8.5 captive screws that secure the base cover to the computer .
+- 1 Follow the procedure in Before working inside your computer - 2 Remove the SIM tray (WWAN models). - 3 To remove the base cover: - a Loosen the 10 M2.5 captive screws that secure the base cover to the computer .

-- b Pry the base cover from the upper right edge [1] and continue to pry the outer edges of the base cover in clockwise direction [2]. - 1 NOTE: You must use a plastic scribe to pry the base cover from the edge [1].
+- b Pry the base cover from the upper-right edge [1] and continue to pry the outer edges of the base cover in clockwise direction [2]. - NOTE: You may need a plastic scribe to pry the base cover from the edge [1].